Tips For A Sustainable Future

 Karen Kohfeld

 Photo provided by Dr. Kohfeld.
 Fall 2019.
-She is wearing our Perception Tunic & Heather Charcoal Cozy Coat
+She is wearing our Perception Tunic and Cozy Coat.

 If we could all do 3 simple things on a consistent basis to best reduce our impact on the environment, what would they be?